catheraaine/event-cards/README.md

 ### `<li> <span class="url org">`
 I have decided to make the second `<li>` include both the venue name and venue location.
 It may make sense to split these into two separate `<li>`s.
 I am not sure there is a wrong answer in this place.
 I made the choice to keep them together as, to me, the name of the venue is just a piece of the event location.

+*Update:* I changed my mind, and decided to move the address to a separate `<li>`.
+This is because I wanted the two bits of information, visibly, to be on separate lines.
+This is not a great idea - my styles are dictating my markup.
+I can live with myself, however, because it is a content choice to keep the venue name and location visibly separate.
+They also fall under different vCard classes.
+I am not the master of HTML/CSS, and I can (and will often) be wrong.

 The name of the venue fits nicely within a vCard `org` class, once again with a `url` class to identify that the included link takes you to the venue website.